vsangk/AvalancheGame/readme.md

 ### Bonus features
 - [ ] Add power-ups and power-downs that can either speed up or slow down the player
-- [ ] Have different types of icicles that fall out varying speeds
+- [ ] Have different types of icicles that fall at varying speeds